AIFDR/riab/INSTALL.rst

 Assumptions:
  - The operating system is a recent version of Ubuntu Linux.
 Risiko has been tested on versions 10.04 and 10.10 (32 and 64 bit).
  - The platform is using the default /etc/sources.list as it comes in a fresh Ubuntu installation.
-You may want to change this to a local mirror if the internet connection is slow.
+You may want to change this to a local mirror if the internet connection is slow (see e.g. https://help.ubuntu.com/community/Repositories/CommandLine) for details.

 ============